3a1b2c3/awesome-world-models/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Yann LeCun's defintion is a bit techical
+For a more accessible definition see World Models: the AI technology that could displace 3D as we know it  https://substack.com/home/post/p-153106976

 Lots of confusion about what a world model is.
 Here is my definition:
 Given:
 - an observation x(t)